Five Chinese ships in Bering Sea as Obama visits Alaska

 White House spokesman Josh Earnest said no threatening activity had been detected, and added that the Pentagon was monitoring the movement of the ships "but the intent of this is still unclear."

-China has ramped up defense spending to modernize its forces and wants to develop an ocean-going "blue water" navy capable of defending its growing interests as the world's second-largest economy.
+China has ramped up defence spending to modernize its forces and wants to develop an ocean-going "blue water" navy capable of defending its growing interests as the world's second-largest economy.

+On Thursday, China held a massive military parade featuring some 12,000 troops and new equipment like ballistic missiles capable of taking out aircraft carriers, the highlight of events there marking 70 years since World War Two ended in Asia.

+Dean Cheng, a China expert at the Heritage Foundation think-tank in Washington, D.C., said the presence of the ships in the Bering Sea was designed to send a message.

 Melting sea ice has spurred more commercial traffic and China has sought to become more active in the Arctic, where it has said it has important interests.